 - Analyzing the requirements (dependencies) of every decision, including data, business knowledge and other, subordinate decisions

 - Supplying a framework to define thelogic of key decisions and make them traceable and mutually consistent.

 Six Reasons to Model Your Business Decisions

 1 Transparent and Precise Communication of Business Policy

-DM’s principle motive is to capture and communicate business decisions in a way that’s visible to business subject matter experts.
+DM’s principal motive is to capture and communicate business decisions in a way that’s visible to business subject matter experts.
 Allowing them to understand, verify and even simulate decisions using test data.
 DM provides a business-oriented representation that is separate from implementation details, yet precise enough to inform developers.
 Explicit representation of business decisions liberates them from the bowels of IT systems and from the heads of subject matter experts, bringing them out into the light for all to see and avoiding loss of business expertise caused by legacy system and staff attrition.

 Decision Models are not ‘Visio model shelfware’.
 They can be executed allowing them to become an executable representation of a specification that can be directly deployed into a decision service.
 This saves time by avoiding the error-prone translation step usually performed by IT.